pittma/dpitt.me/blog/_posts/2017-05-23-2017-hott-desiderata.md

 Given spaces X and Y and maps <code>f: X &rarr; Y</code> and <code>g: Y &rarr; X</code>, the composition <code>f &middot; g</code> is homotopic to <code>Id<sub>X</sub></code> and the composition <code>g &middot; f</code> is homotopic to <code>Id<sub>Y</sub></code>.

 To put this is another way, and how I actually wrote this down in my notebook when I was searching for the intuition: Univalence is a topological bijection and that bijection is a valid isomorphism in the domain of pure topology.
 There's a inside joke about topologists: Toplogists can't tell the difference between an donut and a coffee mug.
 This is precisely why!
 The torus (donut) is homotopy equivalent, i.e. isomorphic, to a coffee mug.

+So, when we talk about univalence in the context of Homotopy, we're talking about a form of equality, an isomorphism.

+This concludes the initial desiderata for grappling with Homotopy Type Theory, or at least its introduction.
+There's more to come, for the both of us.

+{% include stats.html %}